Confederation of the Equator

-Background of the rebellion
+Background

 The dissolution of the Brazilian Constituent Assembly in 1823 was not well received in Pernambuco.
 The two greatest liberal leaders in the province, Manuel de Carvalho Pais de Andrade and Joaquim do Amor Divino Rabelo e Caneca, popularly known as "Frei Caneca" (Friar Caneca), supported it and blamed the Bonifacians for the act.
 Both, as well as other coreligionists, were republicans who participated in the revolt of 1817 and had been pardoned.
 They had accepted the monarchy for believing that at least there would be more autonomy for the provinces.
 The issuing of the Constitution in 1824, with its highly centralized regime, frustrated their desire.
 Pernambuco was divided between two political factions: a monarchist, led by Francisco Paes Barreto and another republican one, led by Manuel de Carvalho Pais de Andrade.
 The province was governed by Paes Barreto, who was appointed President by Pedro I, in accordance with the law promulgated by the Constituent Assembly on October 20, 1823 (and that would be later kept by the Constitution).
 On December 13, 1823, Paes Barreto resigned under the pressure of the Liberals that illegally elected in his place Paes de Andrade.
 Neither Pedro I nor the Government were informed of the election and requested the return of Paes Barreto to the office, something that was ignored by the Liberals.

-The warships Niterói and Piranga led by the British Captain John Taylor were sent to Recife to compel the Liberals to obey the law without success.
+In April 1824, a naval division led by Captain of Sea and War John Taylor was sent to blockade Recife.
+The squadron was composed of the frigates Nichteroy, commanded by Taylor, and Piranga, commanded by James Norton; the brig Bahia; the schooner Leopoldina and the charrua Gentil Americana.
 The Liberals vehemently refused to bring back Paes Barreto and boasted: “We shall die!
 Let Pernambuco be destroyed!
 There will be war!”.
 Frei Caneca, José da Natividade Saldanha and João Soares Lisboa (that had recently returned from Buenos Aires) were the intellectuals behind the rebellion and desired to preserve the interests of the gentry that they represented.
 Although Recife (or to be more precise, the Liberals) had clearly rebelled, Pedro I tried to prevent a conflict that he considered unnecessary and appointed a new president the province, José Carlos Mayrink da Silva Ferrão.
 Mayrink was natural of the province of Minas Gerais, but was related to the Liberals and it could act as a neutral entity to conciliate the two local factions.
 However, the Liberals did not accept Mayrink, which made him return to Rio de Janeiro.
 The rumors of a great Portuguese naval attack (Brazil was still in war for its independence) compelled John Taylor to leave Recife.